Letting Your Property – Leytonstone, Leyton, Wanstead and Surrounding Areas

 Getting the word out

-We advertise on all major property websites, including Rightmove, Zoopla and Primelocation.
-Our own website www.tradingplacesproperty.com is fully responsive for compatibility with smartphones and tablets, with properties also featuring on touchscreen window displays at the Park Lane offices for the Guild of Professional Estate Agents.
+We advertise on all major property websites, including Rightmove, Zoopla, Primelocation and OnTheMarket.
+Our own website www.tradingplacesproperty.com is fully responsive for compatibility with smartphones and tablets, with properties also featuring on touchscreen window displays at the Park Lane offices for the Guild of Professional Professionals.

-Our online marketing activity includes social media coverage through Facebook and Twitter, which we supplement with our fortnightly e-magazine, e-mail campaigns plus the option to have a To Let board.
+Our online marketing activity includes social media coverage through Facebook and Twitter, which we supplement with our magazine, e-mail campaigns, plus the option to have a To Let board.
 The more exposure your property receives the wider audience you can expect to attract, giving greater choice of tenant.
+The more property portals your property feature on the better.

 Once instructed, our proactive team of letting professionals will immediately contact our tenant database through telephone, e-mail and SMS text alerts and we will tailor our marketing approach to the type of tenant you are looking for and which is best suited to your property.